rgrjnr/ze-11/src/cases/mobie.md

 title: "Redesigning Mobi.E: Clarifying Purpose Through Design"
 layout: cases.njk
 tags: cases
-excerpt: This is a sample case study demonstrating the structure and content format
+excerpt: This project focused on improving the Mobi.E website's user experience by addressing key challenges in information discovery, charging procedures, and support access.
+Through user-centered design, we simplified navigation and content to create a more efficient platform for both new and experienced electric vehicle users.
 image: /assets/cases/mobie/og.png
 ---